projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Connect the NUC11TNHi5 with the appropriate external devices.

 #.
-Connect the NUC11TNHi5 board to a monitor via an HDMI cable.
+Connect the NUC11TNHi5 NUC to a monitor via an HDMI cable.
 #.
 Connect the mouse, keyboard, Ethernet cable, and power supply cable to
    the NUC11TNHi5 board.
 #.
 Insert the Ubuntu 18.04 USB boot disk into the USB port.